simeononsecurity/simeononsecurity.ch/content/guides/mastering-git-a-comprehensive-guide-for-version-control/index.en.md

 git checkout new-feature
 ```

 Now you can make changes in the new branch without affecting the main branch.
-Once you are ready to merge your changes back into the main branch, use the `git merge` command:
+Once you're ready to merge your changes back into the main branch, use the `git merge` command:

 ```shell
 git checkout main